JohnSebastian3/divbyte-stock-tracker/README.md

 # DivByte
-This is my 100Hours Project.
-It is a simple stock portfolio tracker.
+This is a stock portfolio tracker.
 Link to live project: https://divbyte.up.railway.app/

 ## How It's Made: